CatHood0/dart-humanize-numbers/translations.md

 </details>
 <details>
 <summary>Update a translation</summary>
-1. Search the translation that you want to update (e.g: [arabic translation](../lib/src/translation/arabic/ar_translation.dart)).
+1. Search the translation that you want to update (e.g: [Arabic translation](https://github.com/CatHood0/dart-humanize-numbers/blob/master/lib/src/translations/arabic/ar_translation.dart)).

 2. Make the modification that you want.